 As a chair and medical director for the Developmental Therapeutics Committee, Vogelzang’s work with emergent therapies has allowed numerous mesothelioma patients to extend their lifespan and reduce the symptoms of their rare cancer.

 In 2006 the Mesothelioma Applied Research Foundation (MARF) named Vogelzang as the board chair for his involvement with the search for a mesothelioma cure.
 When he took the position, he explained the ambitious mission he hoped to lead:

-Together in the coming years, we will increase our impact on overcoming the meso tragedy.”
+Together in the coming years, we will increase our impact on overcoming the meso tragedy.Dr.
+Vogelzang

-Vogelzang incorporates lessons he learned in the laboratory to his clinical practice at the Comprehensive Cancer Centers of Nevada (CCCN).
-He has served as a medical oncologist at the facility since 2009, where each patient is provided with a comprehensive team of specialists at a single location.
+Vogelzang incorporated lessons he learned in the laboratory to his clinical practice at the Comprehensive Cancer Centers of Nevada (CCCN).
+He had served as a medical oncologist at the facility since 2009, where each patient is provided with a comprehensive team of specialists at a single location.

 Vogelzang’s internship, residency and chief residency were all completed at Rush-Presbyterian-St. Luke’s Medical Center after he finished medical school at the University of Illinois.
-He has written more than 435 scientific publications since entering the medical field in 1974.
+He wrote more than 435 scientific publications since entering the medical field in 1974.